DJMuggs/demo/README.md

 !!!
 Fedora 29 seems a bit unstable at the moment with Vagrant, so don't use it. !!!

-Clone the repo and enter the challenge directory.
+Clone the repo and enter the demo directory.

 Run the playbook to prepare you hosts for this demo.